lindington/ChorthPar/07.sumstats/README.md

+## Summary Statistics

+In this section, I calculated different summary statistics.
+These include:

+- theta (Watterson's)
+- Tajima's D
+- pi
+- FST
+- dXY

 ## FST

 #### making SAF files
-I made saf files for each population in both hybrid zones(pyr: ERY, PAR; alp: GOM, TAR) using bamlists found in [input](..inputs/bamlists/).
+I made saf files for each population in both hybrid zones(pyr: ERY, PAR; alp: GOM, TAR) using bamlists found in the [input folder](..inputs/bamlists/).
 I used angsd with the usual options (/../README.md#ANGSDOPTIONS) and the following changes: